brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-15-Multichannel-audio.md

     ffmpeg -i video.mov -i out8ch.wav -c copy video8ch.mov
     # or to specifically ignore possible audio in video.mov
     ffmpeg -i video.mov -i out8ch.wav -c copy -map 0:v:0 -map 1:a:0 out8ch.mov

+## MXF and EBU story

+Is more complex in a way that 'channels' are stored as separated 'tracks' in the container and they may have certain meaning.
+[https://tech.ebu.ch/docs/r/r123.pdf](https://tech.ebu.ch/docs/r/r123.pdf) and SMPTE 377-1-2009 (for mxf).